CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 1.  _Log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
 This will close all applications in your virtual Desktop and disconnect the work session.
 You will be able to access the virtual Desktop at any time after logging in to the services.

 2. If you close the browser window with out logging out, the desktop stays active.
-However you can reconnect this destop  only by using the very same browser that you used to open the connections.
-However, remember to log out from the Desktop once the analysis is finished.
+However you can reconnect this destop  only by using the very same browser that you used to open the connection.
+Remember to log out from the Desktop once the analysis is finished.
 If you leave more than ten connections open, you will be unable to re-access the services.

 !!!
 Note